AthenZ/athenz/roadmap.md

 and decide which features will be implemented during that quarter.
 Additionally, we implement several smaller features as they're requested by our customers.

+# Q1 2024

+- Integration with Cert-Manager (cont. from Q4)
+- K8S operator for Athenz to manage Athenz resources using CRDs (cont. from Q4)
+- Implement a provider for Github Actions
+- Introduce environment classification for domains (production/staging/etc)

 # Q4 2023

 - Integration with Cert-Manager (cont. from Q3)